veovera/enhanced-rtmp/README.md

 ## Intro

 Veovera Software Organization (aka VSO), a not-for-profit organization, was formed to help enhance software for the public good.
 VSO has published a new technical document(s) here to support enhancements to RTMP.
-Additionally, Veovera has welcomed new members to the organizations including Adobe, Google and Veriskope.
+Additionally, Veovera has welcomed new members to the organization including Adobe, Google and Veriskope.

 ## Abstract